Khara biscuit/savoury crackers step-by-step recipe with photos.

 Once the biscuits are almost baked, reduce the oven temperature and bake for a few more minutes.
 This helps in making them crispy without burning them.

-Cool the biscuits completely before storing.
+Cool the biscuits completely before storing them.

-1. Chop curry leaves, coriander leaves and green chilli
+1. Chop curry leaves, coriander leaves, and green chilli

 2. Cream together butter and sugar.
 Add yogurt once the butter-sugar mixture is light and fluffy

 3. Mix well until the yogurt is fully incorporated

 5. Knead together and rest the dough

 6. Roll the dough and cut it into discs using a cookie cutter

 8. Bake in preheated oven until done